Monster (2022 film)

 Monster is a 2022 Indian Malayalam-language crime mystery action thriller film directed by Vysakh, written by Udaykrishna and produced by Antony Perumbavoor.
 The film stars Mohanlal with Lakshmi Manchu, Honey Rose, Siddique, Sudev Nair, K. B. Ganesh Kumar, Lena, Johny Antony and Jagapathi Babu in a cameo appearance.

 Principal photography for the film began in November 2021 and ended in January 2022, which took place extensively in Cochin.
 It is the second film of Mohanlal, Vysakh and Udaykrishna after Pulimurugan (2016).
 Monster was released theatrically on 21 October 2022 coinciding with the Diwali weekend.
-It received mixed reviews critics and audiences alike.
+It received mixed-to-negative reviews from critics and audiences alike.